yashakaushal/starter-academic/content/post/getting-started/index.md

 ---
 title: How to build your own academic website?
-subtitle: Leran setp-by-step how to build your home page with hugo and github!
+subtitle: Learn step-by-step how to build your own home page with hugo and github!

 # Summary for listings and search engines
-summary: Leran setp-by-step how to build your home page with hugo and github!
+summary: Learn step-by-step how to build your own home page with hugo and github!
 (Updated post coming soon!)

 # Link this post with a project
 projects: []